-Equifax Had a Clear Legal Duty to Prevent and Timely Report this Breach
+Equifax Had a Clear Legal Duty to Prevent and Timely Report this Breach personal information.

-88. Equifax had a legal duty - owed to the financial institutions which bear the readily foreseeable risk of injury - to prevent a breach of consumers' sensitive personal information.
+78. Equifax had a legal duty-owed to the financial institutions who bear the readily foreseeable risk of injury-to prevent breach of consumers' sensitive